ethan-yxchen/mongo-crawler/README.md

 # mongo-crawler

-# Overview
+## Overview

 *mongo-crawler* is a coordinated, agent-based, distributed web crawler.

 *mongo-crawler* is a protocol specifying how the agents communicate and collaborate.
-It is language independent, currently offers python implementation.
+It is language independent, currently offers python2 implementation.

 The minimal set of agents that can perform web crawling task automatically, should consists of at least four types of agents: jobpcaker, collector, downloader, and parser.